balamadhurimandapaka123/Medicine-remainder/README.md

 # Medicine-remainder
-Successfully developed a responsive Health Care Reminder web app using HTML and CSS.
-It features a user-friendly interface with home, sign-in, and sign-up pages, aiming to help users stay on track with their health routines through reminders and clean design.
+A responsive Health Care Reminder web app built using modern HTML/CSS.
+It features a styled homepage, sign-in, and sign-up pages with background images and user-friendly layouts.
+Designed to help users manage medicine reminders and wellness routines with future support for data and APIs.